YuukanOO/uniformcss.com/docs/customization/build-settings.md

 ### Placeholders

-When `placeholders` is enabled, every property will also generate Sass placeholder selector counterparts.
-This setting must be enabled to use the experimental `apply()` helper mixin feature.
+When `placeholders` is enabled, every property will also generate Sass placeholder selector that can be extended.
+This setting must be enabled to use the `apply()` helper mixin feature.

 ```scss
 @use "uniform" as * with (